-- Type of PCB material
+- Type of board material

-- PCB thickness
+- Circuit board thickness

-- Number of PCB layers
+- Number of layers

 - Air pressure applied

-Again, a largely SMT populated board will require more heat than a board which is mostly populated with through-hole components and a few surface mounts.
-Also, air pressure in a reflow oven must be monitored with enough caution to avoid blowing away smaller packaged devices.
+A largely SMT populated board will require more heat than a board that is mostly populated with through-hole components and a few surface mounts.
+Also, you must monitor the air pressure in a reflow oven with enough caution to avoid blowing away smaller packaged devices.

 The complexity and value of electronic assemblies are increasing with the long-term reliability of safety-critical products.
 It has resulted in the need for continuous monitoring of production processes.
 Thus, it is necessary to implement an automated system for monitoring the reflow oven at regular intervals.
 This will indicate if the process is heading out of control before it does.